‘Hotel Rwanda' Hero Arrested on Terror Charges, Say Police

 Carine Kanimba, Rusesabagina’s daughter, said the family was informed early Monday that he was being held in Rwanda.
 She said none of the family has been able to speak to him and they are worried he may not be getting his hypertension medication.

-Kanimba, 27, reached in Washington, D.C., said she last spoke with Rusesabagina last week before his flight to Dubai but that she did not know the exact purpose of his trip there.
+Kanimba, 27, reached in Washington, D.C., said she last spoke with Rusesabagina last week before he flew to Dubai, but that she didn't know the exact purpose of his trip.

 The state-owned RwandAir has direct flights between Dubai and Kigali.